Resistance values under transformations in regular triangular grids: Definitions, Algorithms, Conventions and Notations

 If $x,y$ and $z$ are the resistances of sides of a triangle then we introduce the function $ \Delta(x,y,z) =\frac{xy}{x+y+z}$.
 By convention, the first two arguments of $\Delta$ will be the labels of the two adjacent edges whose common vertex contains the $Y$-leg of the resulting computation. \end{definition} \begin{definition}[Y--$\Delta$ transformation] Let $N_1, N_2, N_3$ be nodes and $R_1$, $R_2$ and $R_3$ be given resistances as shown in Figure~\ref{fig:dy}.
 The transformed circuit in the ``$\Delta$'' format as shown in Figure~\ref{fig:dy} has the following resistances:

-If $x,y$ and $z$ are resistances of a $Y$ we define the function $Y(x,y,z)=\frac{xy+yz+zx}{x}.$ By convention, the first argument of the $Y$ function will be resistance of the $Y$ leg perpendicular to the edge on the resulting $\Delta$ (triangle). \end{definition}
+If $x,y$ and $z$ are resistances of a $Y$ we define the function $Y(x,y,z)=\frac{xy+yz+zx}{x}.$ By convention, the first argument of the $Y$ function will be the resistance of the $Y$ leg not incident with the $\Delta$-edge begin computed. \end{definition}